-Complex regional pain syndrome (CRPS) is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.
+Complex regional pain syndrome (CRPS) is a long-term (chronic) pain condition that can affect any area of the body, but often affects an arm or a leg.

 Doctors are not sure what causes CRPS.
 In some cases, the sympathetic nervous system plays an important role in the pain.
 Another theory is that CRPS is caused by a triggering of the immune response, which leads to the inflammatory symptoms of redness, warmth, and swelling in the affected area.

-- CRPS 1 is a chronic nerve disorder that occurs most often in the arms or legs after a minor injury.
+- CRPS 1 is a long-term (chronic) nerve disorder that occurs most often in the arms or legs after a minor injury.

-- CRPS 2 is caused by an injury to the nerve.
+- CRPS 2 is caused by an injury to a nerve.